michael-collins/aa110-fa2015/exercises/exercise-5.0/3d-realtime-interactive.md

    i.
 Click on **_animation-blending.js_** in the Scripts section in the Entity panel to open the script in a new browser tab.

    j.
-Paste the code from this file into the script editor. [animation-blending.js](https://raw.githubusercontent.com/michael-collins/aa110-fa2015/master/exercises/exercise-5.0/animation-blending.js).
+Paste the code from this file into the script editor [animation-blending.js](https://raw.githubusercontent.com/michael-collins/aa110-fa2015/master/exercises/exercise-5.0/animation-blending.js).

    k.
 Change `YOUR_IDLE_ANIMATION_FILE_HERE` to `scene_idle` and `YOUR_ANIMATED_FILE_HERE` to `scene_animated`.
 This will link the FBX files that you added to the Animation section in the Entity panel to this script.